A Travel Price Comparison for Mexico Tulum vs. Mexico City for Attractions, Food, Nightlife, and Couples

 Many people enjoy the nightlife and food when visiting Tulum.
 Anyone can find something fun to do here.
 Travelers enjoy the resorts in the area as well.
 Most people find that one week is more than enough time to see everything.

-You'll find food and shopping around the cultural big city of Mexico City.
+You'll find food and shopping around the dynamic big city of Mexico City.
 Take your pick from the many activities offered here.
 One week is plenty of time to see everything, even with extra days to spare.

 For some great organized tour ideas, see The Best Family-Friendly Tours to Mexico, The Best Historical Tours in Mexico, The Best 2-Week Tours in Mexico, and Tours for Outdoor and Nature Lovers in Mexico.